fij/btup/README.md

 1. The goals of business usually combine many factors: responsible behavior, application of best practices in the interest of the client, product flexibility and stability, speed, profit, liquidity, and many others.

 2. Accordingly, Financial Engineering is a composition of several areas:
-   - Financial markets and products
-   - Mathematical modeling
+   - Finance: Markets, Products
-   - Data processing and analysis
+   - Math: Modeling, Data analysis
-   - Software testing
+   - Coding: Software implementation and testing

 3. Similarly to other fields, finance also has many of its own technical terms.

+### (C) Purpose of the course:

+Show through examples how Products, Math, Coding are connected.

-### (C) Structure of each lesson:
+### (D) Structure of each lesson:

 1. New material is presented.
 You must guide the lecturer with your questions.
 2. Problems are solved together.

-### (D) How to use these jupyter notebooks on your computer:
+### (E) How to use these jupyter notebooks on your computer:

 1. Download the files from this github repository to your computer
    * either download all files in a single zip package or git clone the repo